Simulation flow control

 strain-minimization option (2D/3D) to minimize the elastic

-- read it in from the raw data of previous calculations (raw-strain-in)
+- read in strain from the raw data of a previous calculations (raw-strain-in )

 you will have to supply a substrate material that must be specified under the